-If your dog starts marking that new piece of furniture you just purchased or the crate where your new puppy is enclosed, it's possible he is doing so to make things smell familiar again.
+If your dog starts marking that new piece of furniture you just purchased, or the crate where your new puppy is enclosed, it's possible he is doing so to make things smell familiar again.
 A certain element of anxiety may be present in this case since the presence of novel stimuli seems to trigger this form of marking.
-If your dog is marking new objects, the luggage of your new guest or the bed he sleeps on, or if there is some form of conflict between your dog and unfamiliar people or other animals residing in your home, suspect urine marking due to stress and anxiety.
+If your dog is marking new objects, the luggage of your new guest, or the bed he sleeps on, or if there is some form of conflict between your dog and unfamiliar people or other animals residing in your home, suspect urine marking due to stress and anxiety.

 Hormonal influences and sexual arousal may also contribute to indoor marking behaviors if you own an intact male dog and there is a female in heat in your neighborhood.
-The indoor marking behavior may also be an isolated event if another dog has recently visited your home and your dog is marking over this dog's smell.
+The indoor marking behavior may also be an isolated event if another dog has recently visited your home and your dog is marking over that dog's smell.

 Just as humans place bolted doors in their homes and erect fences to define property lines, dogs mark to establish their boundaries and claim their belongings.
 If your dog hikes his leg on items in your home he is likely claiming his territory in hopes of keeping other rival dogs out of his space.
-A male dog may also urinate on a female dog to claim her as his own or an adult dog may urinate on a puppy to send the message that the little one is being protected.
+A male dog may also urinate on a female dog to claim her as his own, or an adult dog may urinate on a puppy to send the message that the little one is being protected.

-Because several medical and behavioral conditions may cause inappropriate urination, it's a good idea to seek a veterinarian's advice -- especially if the marking behavior has started inside the home and out of the blue.
+Because several medical and behavioral conditions may cause inappropriate urination, it's a good idea to seek a veterinarian's advice — especially if the marking behavior has started inside the home and out of the blue.
 If your dog marks indoors when he is left alone at home, you may be dealing with a case of separation anxiety, or if your dog is getting older, it may simply be an early symptom of canine cognitive dysfunction.